daanx/effect-bench/README.md

 ```
 koka$ git checkout artifact/<branch>
 koka$ stack build
-koka$ stack exec koka -- util/bundle      # may need to try twice for the scut variant
+koka$ stack exec koka -- util/bundle
-koka$ util/install.sh -b dist/koka-v2.1.2-<variant>-linux-amd64.tar.gz    # or -osx-amd64.tar.gz on macOS
+koka$ util/install.sh -b dist/koka-v2.1.2-<variant>-linux-amd64.tar.gz
-koka$ git reset --hard HEAD               # reset in case the cabal file was modified
+koka$ git reset --hard HEAD
 ```
+Notes:

-(and answer `No` if asked to uninstall a previous version!)
+- answer `No` if asked to uninstall a previous version!)
+- the first `util/bundle` build may fail in the `scut` variant, run it again.
+- on macOSX, the bundle name ends with `-osx-amd64.tar.gz`
+- the git `reset` is needed in case the cabal file changes.

+And go back up again:
 ```
 koka$ cd ..
 ```